 Rubber Products Wholesale Trading License in Dubai

 Dubai's position at the crossroads of Asia, Africa, and Europe makes it one of the world's most strategic hubs for wholesale rubber products trading, with the UAE rubber and plastics sector contributing significantly to the country's non-oil manufacturing and re-export economy.
-Obtaining a Rubber Products Wholesale Trading Licence (Activity Code 4669.04) at Dubai South Business Hub Free Zone gives traders 100% foreign ownership, zero corporate tax on qualifying income, and direct access to global supply chains.
+Obtaining a Rubber Products Wholesale Trading License (Activity Code 4669.04) at Dubai South Business Hub Free Zone gives traders 100% foreign ownership, zero corporate tax on qualifying income, and direct access to global supply chains.

 Key Stats at a Glance